zserge/nanonn/js/README.md

 ## Customizations

+Network is often customized by providing different layers.
+Additionally, one may replace network cost function (by default it is a mean squared error).

 Dense layer can be customized by using various activation functions, enabling/disabling bias.
 Custom layer types can be implemented as well.
 A layer must be an object with two functions (methods) - `forward(inputVector, network)` and `backward(inputVector, errorVector, learningRate, network)`.
 See how Dense layer is implemented for more details.